killowatt/SimpleFileTransfer/README.md

 CS371-002

 # Info
 Simple file transfer application that can transfer any type of file, replicating filenames on both ends.
 The program should support even large files gigabytes in size.

 # Building
-Use the included solution file, and build using either Debug or Release mode Requires Visual Studio 2019
+Requires Visual Studio 2019.
+Use the included solution file, and build using either Debug or Release mode

 # Usage
 Server - ./server [port]
     You can run the server using just ./server, though it takes a port number as an optional argument

 Client - ./client file address [port]
 	file:		input file or path to send to the server
 	address:	the destination server to send to
 	port:		desired port to use when connecting, default 27015

 # Technical